peterbarnett03/influxdb3_plugins/influxdb_to_iceberg/README.md

 - **Batch Processing**: For HTTP requests, data is processed in batches to optimize performance and resource usage.

 ## Logging
-Logs are stored in the `_internal` database (or exactly the name of the database where the trigger is created) in the `system.processing_engine_logs` table.
+Logs are stored in the `_internal` database (or the database where the trigger is created) in the `system.processing_engine_logs` table.
 To view logs, use the following query:

 ```bash
 influxdb3 query --database _internal "SELECT * FROM system.processing_engine_logs"